-As John Steinbeck said about his incurable urge to be someplace else, “Once a bum, always a bum”, I feel the same: there’s nothing more exciting than the sound of an engine leaving for a new destination.
+As John Steinbeck said about his incurable urge to travel and to be someplace else, “once a bum, always a bum”, I feel the same: nothing thrills me more than the sound of an engine heading for a new destination.

 Forests and gardens to museums.

 Tents to all-inclusive hotels, although I don’t mind crashing in a 4 or 5 stars bed from time to time.